LakshyAAAgrawal/Whistle-of-Freedom/README.md

 Prerequisites:
 Whistle of Freedom depends on Tkinter, PyAudio, NumPy, Wave, OS, modules in python, which can be easily installed using pip.

+The project was created as a submission to a Byld Hackathon, by a team consisting of:

+Siddharth V

+Ruhma Mehek Khan

+Bhavya Chopra

+Lakshya A Agrawal